kyultrn/Tripager/journals/kyle_tran.md

 ### Weds, Feb 15 2023
     Today, we completed our trip routes and authentication for accounts.
 Fix a small error that mr chatgpt found.
 Learned a bit about git from Tyler and Justin [SEIRs].
 Mischa and I had a merge conflict but it was resolved very quickly :) .
 ### Thurs, Feb 16 2023
+    Today, we finished all event functions and cleaned up models.
+We changed variable names to better suit our expectations.
+We went over how we're going to prepare over the weekend.
 ### Fri, Feb 17 2023

 ### Mon, Feb 20 2023

 ### Tues, Feb 21 2023
+    Today, we attempted the login form and got it to display but the functionality still doesn't work.
 ### Weds, Feb 22 2023

 ### Thurs, Feb 23 2023